Blog

 - What to consider:

-- Internships: These offer a fantastic opportunity to gain hands-on experience, often while you’re still studying.
+- Internships offer a fantastic opportunity to gain hands-on experience, often while you’re still studying.
 Interning with law enforcement agencies, cybersecurity firms, or corporate IT departments can give you a real-world taste of the job.

-- Entry-Level Positions: Roles such as a junior forensic analyst or IT security assistant can serve as stepping stones to more advanced positions.
+- Entry-Level Positions: Roles such as junior forensic analysts or IT security assistants can be stepping stones to more advanced positions.
 These roles allow you to apply your theoretical knowledge to practical scenarios.

 - Networking: Join professional associations, attend conferences, and participate in webinars.
 Networking can open doors to job opportunities and collaborations.